Enjoy a delicious Keto Poke Cake in the form of a flag. It makes the perfect Patriotic keto dessert to bring to a 4th of July or Memorial Day BBQ.

 Low Carb Poke Cake

 While holidays can be filled with fun opportunities, they can spell disaster if you are trying to lose weight or simply eat healthy.
-Thankfully, on a low carb diet, it’s easier to stay on course by simply doing a little planning ahead of time.
+Thankfully, on a keto diet, it’s easier to stay on course by simply doing a little planning ahead of time.

 Not needing it to be a flag cake?
 No problem just decorate the top of your cake with your choice of berries.
 I promise you that this cake will be the highlight of the meal.